carpentries/instructor-training/episodes/22-introductions.md

 > 	1. Introduce yourself effectively
 > 	1. Clarify learning objectives and expectations
 > 	1. Set the tone for the workshop
-> 	1. Inform learners of workshop requirements
-> 2. Return to your groups of 2 or 3 and each give 5 minutes of your introduction.
-(10-15 min)
+> 2. Return to your groups of 2 or 3 and each give 2 minutes of your introduction.
+(5-6 min)
 > 3. After each introduction, provide 2-3 minutes of feedback.
 >
-> This exercise will take 20-30 minutes depending on whether time is included for feedback or not.
+> This exercise will take 15-25 minutes depending on whether time is included for feedback or not.
 {: .challenge}